taikun114/Mocolamma/README.md

 > Mocolamma's development settings should support visionOS 1.X as well, so I believe Mocolamma can be installed on visionOS 1.X, but since I haven't been able to test on the simulator, even if installation is successful, there's a possibility it may not work correctly.

 ### Differences between free and paid versions
-Mocolamma has both a free version (GitHub version) and a paid version (App Store version), but both have almost identical functionality. **The only difference is the availability of automatic updates.**\
+Mocolamma has both a free version (GitHub version, macOS only) and a paid version (App Store version), but both have almost identical functionality. **The only difference is the availability of automatic updates.**\
 The paid version can automatically update and install using App Store functionality, while the free version currently lacks update check and installation features (meaning the app's functionality is entirely unchanged!).

 I would appreciate it if you purchase from the App Store, but feel free to download for free first, and if you find it very useful, please consider purchasing or [**donating**](#donate)!

 ## Features
-Mocolamma can connect to Ollama servers on local or external networks to manage models and perform simple chats using the models.
+Mocolamma can connect to Ollama servers on networks to manage models and perform simple chats using the models.

 ### Server Tab
 ![Server Tab](docs/images/Server-Tab.webp)